sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

 As with the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.convergents` property the result is a generator of enumerated sequence of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances, where the enumeration is by convergent index.

-The different behaviour of even- and odd-indexed convergents can be illustrated by a :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` approximation of :math:`\sqrt{2}` with one hundred 2s in the tail, using dictionaries to store the even- and odd-indexed convergents:
+The different behaviour of even- and odd-order convergents can be illustrated by a :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` approximation of :math:`\sqrt{2}` with one hundred 2s in the tail, using dictionaries to store the even- and odd-order convergents:

 .. code:: python